VincentOracle/RapidMiner-Studio-RandomForest/README.md

 any use of programming language.
 This RapidMiner is intended to support all the functionalities across the AI ecosystem.

+## Introduction On RapidMiner Studio:
+The main motto of the RapidMiner tool is to collaborate and provide an interface to perform all the data science work.
+From providing multiple datasets, Machine Learning Algorithm, Visualizations and Model Deployment.
+Below are the major establishments of this RapidMiner — ● This platform provides its user with different types of datasets where one can directly use them to build the models.
+However, rapidminer also supports loading data from different sources like Cloud, Relational Databases, NoSQL, Excel and CSV files.
+● The process of working with datasets is completely in drag and drop format.
+All the preprocessing, model building and visualization can be done without any code.
+● We need not build any supervised or unsupervised machine learning algorithm from scratch.
+RapidMiner tool also provides us all the required algorithms to perform Regression, Classification and Clustering.
+● We can train the data to provide optimal solutions.
+This also supports hyperparameter tuning to build an efficient algorithm.
+● RapidMiner also supports deploying our model into different platforms with the help of certain interfaces.
+● Once the model is deployed, with the help of interfaces we can collect and store the real time data.

 ## Prerequisites:
 The major prerequisites required before using this tool, One should be aware of basic calculus, algebra, Excel and basic workflow of machine learning models.